ethanWallace/nextjs-webcomponent-hydration/README.md

 ## WebComponent with React/NextJS SSR and Hydration

 This is a proof of concept on how SSR and WebComponents can work together.
-This currently requires a custom path in the `react-dom` package.
+This currently requires a custom patch in the `react-dom` package.

 ## Getting Started